 To use the Ktor HTTP client in your project, you need to add at least two dependencies: a client dependency and an engine dependency.
-If you want to extend the client functionality with specific features, you also need to add the appropriate dependencies.
+If you want to extend the client functionality with specific plugins, you also need to add the appropriate dependencies.

 The main client functionality is available in the